wikimedia/wikimedia-discovery-relevanceForge/README.md

 ## Other Tools

-There are a few other bits and bobs included with the Rel Lab.
+There are a few other bits and bobs included with the Rel Forge.

 ### Cirrus Query Debugger